 Webhook Events

 Each object in the platform has its own lifecycle and its status changes as it transitions between states.
+Whenever one such transition occurs, a webhook event is fired.

 Setup